AlexsLemonade/refinebio/README.md

 ### Services

-`data-refinery` also depends on Postgres and Nomad, both of which can be run in local Docker containers.
+`data-refinery` also depends on Postgres and Nomad.
+Postgres can be run in a local Docker container, but Nomad must be run on your development machine.

 #### Postgres